denizzzka/dpq2/README.md

 It adds only tiny overhead to the original low level library libpq but make convenient use PostgreSQL from D.

-_Please help us make the documentation!_
+_Please help us to make the documentation!_

 Features
 --------